KurtisJin/KurtisJin/README.md

 ![881563d6444b370fa4ceea0c3183bb4c](https://user-images.githubusercontent.com/66793863/127089424-c0d4f6b1-0f60-4ea9-b014-a3ca05f06d11.gif)

-# Hello, My name is Kurtis. 👋
+# Hello, My name is Kurtis.
+I want to become a successful developer! 👋

   My life was filled with hurdles.
 The difficulties of life have taught me not to give up and become successful with any tasks given.
 I was faced with unemployment due to COVID - 19.
 It was another challenge to beat.
 But, here I am beating more challenges life has thrown my way and utilizing my skills and expending my knowledge to become a programmer.